creativecommons/cc-legal-tools-data/README.md

 #### Portable Object File Metadata

-The portable object files use the following standard metadata value:
+The portable object files use the following values for these standard metadata
+entries:
+- `Project-Id-Version`: Transifex resource slug
 - `Language`: Transifex Code

-The portable object files use the following custom metadata values:
+The portable object files use the following values for these custom metadata
+entries:
 - `Language-Django`: Langauge Code
 - `Language-Transifex`: Transifex Code